 Our program does not use a pre-determined formula or cut-scores for admission.
 Instead, applicants are considered holistically to determine match between each applicant’s training goals and opportunities available from the prospective mentor and program.
 Applicants’ individual professional and developmental trajectories are considered on an individualized basis.
 Binghamton University is ranked among an elite group of institutions that achieve the highest Carnegie Classification, Very High Research Activity (“R1”) and, as such, prior research and scholarly activities are weighed heavily.

 Admissions offers are extended after evaluation of all applications has concluded.
-We make every effort to update all applicants as to the status of their admissions decision as quickly as possible, and in accordance with guidelines from the Council of University Directors of Clinical Psychology.
+We make every effort to update all applicants as to the status of their admissions decision as quickly as possible, and in accordance with laid out by the Council of University Directors of Clinical Psychology.